 Individuals aren’t the only ones who can be held accountable for their negligence.
 Businesses, too, can be liable for injuries that their employees cause or fail to prevent.

-Retailers, for example, have a responsibility to make sure the sales floor is safe and free from slipping hazards.
 Hotel owners have a duty to maintain safe and secure premises.
 Hospitals and doctors have a duty to uphold a high standard of care when treating patients.
 These are only a few examples.

 If you have suffered damages (e.g. injuries, financial losses, emotional distress, etc.) and you believe someone else’s negligence is at least partly to blame, you should contact an experienced personal injury attorney right away.
 You might be entitled to significant financial compensation.
 It doesn’t hurt to ask!